 Who Needs Dental Bridges?

 Anyone who has missing or damaged teeth may be a candidate for dental bridges.
 Without something to occupy gaps, remaining teeth can shift position and alter your bite.
-These changes can lead to jaw pain, headaches and an increased risk of periodontal disease.
-Bridgework is more than a cosmetic procedure; it is essential to dental health.
+These changes can lead to jaw pain, headaches and if these areas aren’t properly cleaned an increased risk of periodontal disease.
+Bridgework is more than a cosmetic procedure.
 Bridges serve a number of purposes:

 - Restoring a healthy bite to facilitate chewing